MooMooHorse/miniOS/doc/Checkpoint3.md

 > Each process’s PCB should be stored at the top of its 8 kB stack, and the stack should grow towards them.

+* open/close for STDIN/STDOUT should fail
+* bad call installed
+* open several files for several times should work
+* fda allocation, use flag wisely, use macro, no magic number
+* check `ece391syserr.c` to check all corner cases
+* learn to write user level program and put them in file system img.
+(It seems that we should NOT add files but we can modify some files(like shell, make it support history))

-## How can Segmentation protect user from accessing Kernel Memory
+## Q : How can Segmentation protect user from accessing Kernel Memory

 * No it can't, paging does this.